A strike on a mosque kills 19 as Israel bombards northern Gaza and southern Beirut

 An Associated Press journalist counted the bodies at the Al-Aqsa Martyrs Hospital morgue.
 Hospital records showed that the dead from the strike on the mosque were all men.

-Israel is still battling Hamas in Gaza a year after the group's attack on Israel, and has opened a new front in Lebanon against Hezbollah, which has been trading fire with Israel along the border since the war in Gaza began.
-Israel has also vowed to strike Iran itself after Tehran launched a ballistic missile attack on Israel last week.

-The widening conflict risks drawing in the United States, which has provided crucial military and diplomatic support to Israel, as well as U.S.-allied Arab countries that host American forces.
-Iran-allied militant groups in Syria, Iraq and Yemen have already joined in with long-distance strikes on Israel.

-The Israeli military, meanwhile, announced a new air and ground offensive in Jabaliya, in northern Gaza, home to a densely populated refugee camp dating back to the 1948 war surrounding Israel's creation.
+The Israeli military announced a new air and ground offensive in Jabaliya, in northern Gaza, home to a densely populated refugee camp dating back to the 1948 war surrounding Israel's creation.
 It circulated photos and video footage showing a column of tanks heading toward the area.

 Israeli forces encircled Jabaliya as warplanes struck militant sites inside, the military said.
 Over the course of the war, Israel has carried out several large operations there, only to see militants regroup.